Billy5691-2/Buck-Converter/README.md

 As of 03/02/2025 this design is untested, I will update this repository when I have had the PCB produced and tested the design.

+I will be ordering this PCB from JLCPCBs and the components from Digikey.

 # Development Images:

 ![PCB Top Layer](https://github.com/Billy5691-2/Buck-Converter/blob/main/PCB_Top.jpg?raw=true)